redis-developer/shopping-ai-agent-langgraph-js-demo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.

 ---

 ## 🐞 Reporting Issues

-If you find a bug or have a feature request, [open an issue](https://github.com/redis-developer/Redish/issues).
+If you find a bug or have a feature request, [open an issue](https://github.com/redis-developer/shopping-ai-agent-langgraph-js-demo/issues).

+---